-The Las Fallas festival takes place over a two week period each year and is most definitely one of Spain’s most famous festivals.
+The Las Fallas festival takes place over a two-week period each year and is most definitely one of Spain’s most famous festivals.

-Las Fallas combines tradition, satire and art in the form of hundreds of giant Ninots (dolls or puppets) which depict modern-day celebrities, politicians and other icons along with more traditional Spanish figures.
+Las Fallas combines tradition, satire, and art in the form of hundreds of giant Ninots (dolls or puppets) which depict modern-day celebrities, politicians and other icons along with more traditional Spanish figures.

 From around 2 pm each day, you can watch amazing shows with music and fireworks, however, the biggest spectacle takes place on the last night when all the Ninots come to a terrible end when the locals set fire to them.

-The origin of the festival is said to come from an old carpenter’s tradition who used to celebrate the beginning of Spring on March 19, by burning pieces of wood which they used to prop up their lights during winter.
+The origin of the festival is said to come from an old carpenter’s tradition that used to celebrate the beginning of Spring on March 19, by burning pieces of wood which they used to prop up their lights during winter.